Izvestiy TSIK Islands: Geography

 The archipelago includes two large and two small islands covered with tundra vegetation, shingle and ice.
 It is located in the Kara Sea, about 150 km from the coast of Siberia and just 45 km north of the nearest island group, the Arkticheskiy Institut Islands.

 The largest island is Troynoy with a length of 27 km.

 The sea surrounding the Izvesti Tsik Islands is covered with pack ice in the winter and there are numerous ice floes even in the summer.
 The strait between Pologyy-Sergeyeva and Gavrilina Island is known as Proliv Belukha.
 The wholly submerged Sadko Shoal (Банка Садко;Banka Sadko) is located roughly 30 km to the NE of Tupoy Point, Troynoy Island's easternmost headland.

+Environment

 This island group belongs to the Krasnoyarsk Krai administrative division of Russia and is part of the Great Arctic State Nature Reserve, the largest nature reserve of Russia.

+Birds

 The islands are a breeding ground for migratory birds during the brief summer season.
+They regularly support significant populations of brent geese, king eiders, ruddy turnstones, sanderlings, ivory and glaucous gulls, arctic terns, long-tailed and arctic jaegers, and snow buntings.

+The archipelago has been recognised as an Important Bird Area (IBA) by BirdLife International.